 Participants in the Ethnography Field School choose one of three areas of investigation in which to work within the Sustainable Community Tourism Research.
 Participants then participate in an anthropology seminar that provides the basic understandings and contexts of tourism in the region to design research and an ethnogrphy methods workshop in which you are trained in the appropriate methods of research and analysis for your project.

-1. Rural Cosmopolitanism and Technology
+1. Rural Cosmopolitanism and New Imaginaries

 Participant researchers use quantitative and qualititive methods to document the use of technologies such as smart phones, social media, and computers by youth and young adults in the consumption of meanings, values, symbols of emergent cultural identities.
 How are these technologies and the consumption of global cultural idioms through these apps and social media work give content and shape to notions of self, identity, and social group?